 If you want to buy “Made in USA” athletic shoes from New Balance, note that they come with higher price tags.

-The red metal wagon helped make Radio Flyer one of the most iconic American brands.
-However, this beloved children’s plaything is not made in the Chicago plant anymore.
+The red wagon helped make Radio Flyer one of the most iconic American brands.
+However, this beloved children’s toy is not made in the Chicago plant anymore.
 The famous red wagon has been a product of China since 2004, according to NBC News.
 Radio Flyer tricycles and scooters are also made in China, along with other assorted items.
+As of 2018, two-thirds of Radio Flyer’s products were made in China and the rest were made in a factory in Wisconsin, Forbes reported.

-The company had $110 million in revenue as of January 2016, according to Forbes.
+The company had approximately $120 million in revenue for 2018, according to Forbes.

 Melissa & Doug Toys